geb/geb/doc/manual/src/chapters/020-browser.md

 Default value: `null`

-If you pass a class that extends `Page` as `page` option then browser's page will be set to that value before executing the closure passed as the last argument and will be reverted to its original value afterwards.
+If you pass a class or an instance of a class that extends `Page` as `page` option then browser's page will be set to that value before executing the closure passed as the last argument and will be reverted to its original value afterwards.

 ##### wait